-The reading specific Learning Outcome Statements (LOS) contained in the Learning Modules are carefully designed to indicate what you should learn from each assignment.
-There are seventeen (17) official command words in the LOS and their definitions explain only those senses in which the command word may be used in the CFA Program, that is, they are specific to the CFA and CIPM Programs.
+The reading specific Learning Outcome Statements (LOS) contained in the study sessions are carefully designed to indicate what you should learn from each assignment.
+Although the format of the exam may not lend itself to using the following command words in the actual questions, you should be able to answer the exam questions if you can successfully accomplish the learning outcomes described by the command words in the LOS.
+The CFA® Program and CIPM® Program make use of the seventeen official command words defined below.
+The definitions explain only those senses in which the command word may be used in the CFA Program and CIPM Program LOS items; other senses, possibly relevant in other contexts, are not given.